What is Fentanyl?

 - Muscle aches and pains

 Those individuals who have used more potent doses of Fentanyl, or have used for longer periods of time, are likely to experience more severe Fentanyl withdrawal symptoms.
 Physiological and psychological complications often occur as the body withdraws from the powerful drug.
 Because of the potential severity of the symptoms, the withdrawal process should always take place under medical supervision.
-Withdrawal symptoms are usually the most uncomfortable in the first 1 to 2 days after discontinuing the use of the drug.
-Approved drugs exist to help alleviate symptoms experienced during withdrawal from Fentanyl, and sometimes these will be prescribed by a doctor to make the Fentanyl withdrawal process more comfortable.
+Withdrawal symptoms are usually the most uncomfortable in the first 1 to 2 days after discontinuing the use.
 Fentanyl treatment programs have the necessary resources to safely and efficiently help an individual withdraw from the drug.
-These professional treatment programs should be utilized as part of the withdrawal and recovery process.

 Fentanyl Addiction Treatment